DigitalSmile/native-memory-processor/README.md

 ## Features
 - two separate libraries - `annotation` and `annotation-processor` working with code generation during compile time
-- C/C++ types support in top level: struct, union, enum
+- C/C++ types support in top level: struct, union, enum (including anonymous and opaque)
+- context based generation: combine several native libraries within one code base
 - can load third party native libraries or use already loaded by classloader
 - flexible native-to-java function declarations
 - pass to native functions primitives and objects, by value or just a pointer